The Thirteen Fingers

 Between Musashi and Dojo Master

 At age 16, after receiving the title of Musashi, Mikoto Yanagi left the Sougen Dojo and seemingly disappeared.
 Rumors prevailed, and stories would pop up of apparent sightings throughout the Juusan, but nothing was ever confirmed.
 What is considered to be true is that, during his two-year absence, Mikoto traveled to the various dojo located throughout Tesaki, training and possibly teaching with all of the various Musashi around.
 The greatest story is that of an iaijutsu duel between Yanagi and an unknown student of the Shadowfell Dojo (now the Dojo Ukyo.
 The story goes that both stood motionless for over 12 hours, focusing their ki.
 After this time, both withdrew, calling the duel a draw.
-Shortly thereafter, Yanagi reappeared to accept his commission at a brand new Sougen Dojo and become the youngest Supreme Master in history (the mysterious student is believed to have been Ukyo Takashi who, along with Emperor Seijin Shinmichi, are the last two students to have been trained personally by Yanagi).
+Shortly thereafter, Yanagi reappeared to accept his commission at a brand new Sougen Dojo and become the youngest Supreme Master in history.

 Sougen Dojo to Yanagi Dojo